fishcus/KAP-manual/en/model/cube_build/customize_build.en.md

-## Customized Build
+## Customized Build (Beta)

-In addition to Full Build, Build by date/time, Build by file, and streaming build, users may need more flexible ways to build cube.
+In addition to full build, build by date/time, build by file, and streaming build, users may need more flexible ways to build cube.
 This product provides a customized incremental build from version 3.2.
 Users can customize the way the cubes are built in the system to meet production needs.

-### Set build type in model

 1. Choose Build Type